- Home

 Students entering repayment on their federal loans can chose from the following payment plans:

-Income-Based Repayment Plan- Under this plan monthly payments are based on income and family size.
+4. Income-Driven Repayment Plans- Under this plan monthly payments are based on income and family size.
 The borrowers must be experiencing a partial financial hardship when selecting this plan.
 The maximum repayment period is 25 years.

 The Federal Student Aid site has a loan calculator where you can estimate your monthly payment amount under each plan.